Updated – August 2020

 So, why the Bialetti Moka Express is a bit more expensive than other models on the market?

-You can read real reviews of Bialetti products on Amazon.
+You can check miriad of good reviews of Bialetti products on Amazon.

 The numbers of users are quite impressive and of course, the way of using this product has changed throughout the years.
-Making a good coffee is a science-based on different processes that must be well prepared get to know.
+Making a good coffee is pretty much a scientific thing that rely on different processes that must be well prepared.

 Generally speaking, any coffee machine will only deliver the perfect extraction if you follow all the correct steps.